It's Cheaper in Mexico: A Newsletter

-The good news is that food prices in the U.S. are projected to be pretty flat in 2017, about a 1.5% increase.
+The good news is that food prices in the U.S. are projected to be pretty flat in 2019, about a 1.5% increase.
 Lower transportation costs and a strong dollar have actually brought prices down slightly for the first time since 1967.
 Prices depend on a number of factors include droughts, market forces, oil prices and surpluses, crises that are bound to repeat themselves (in other words enjoy it while you can).
 Overall, the the price of food rises an average of 2.6% per year.

 You can expect your grocery bill to be appreciably less in Mexico, even if Mexico’s food prices rise.
-My bill runs a little over half.
-(I could save more by shopping at outdoor markets and buying only what the natives buy, but I have a rather pathetic addiction to Heath Bar miniatures).
+You can save more by shopping at outdoor markets and buying only what the natives buy (unless you share my rather pathetic addiction to Heath Bar miniatures).

 Presumably, part of the reason that costs associated with food in Mexico are lower is because of related costs such as cheaper labor to distribute it.
 Another reason is that Mexico fixes the price on some staple foods such as beans, eggs, tortillas, and milk.

 When you live in Mexico, it helps to cook using common local ingredients as much as you can, like mangoes, fresh pineapple and tortillas, and avocados.
 Availability is wildly different.
 Sam's Clubs and Walmarts tend to be where expats (and Mexicans alike) find the broader array of American ingredients.

 The United States

-If you’re not a 20-year-old wearing his cloak of immortality, you have noticed that the American healthcare situation has reached the point of near hysteria, cited as the number one cause of an epidemic of insomnia in the U.S.
+If you are not a 20-year-old and wearing that cloak of immortality, you have noticed that the American healthcare situation has reached the point of near hysteria, cited as the number one cause of an epidemic of insomnia in the U.S.

 Healthcare's underlying costs are inflated by being based on what the market will bear rather than the common good.
-Until Congress musters up the political will to change an entire system with innumerable working parts, you and I will be under considerable pressure to stay healthy.
+Until Congress musters up the political will to change an entire system with innumerable working parts, those who live in the United States will be under considerable pressure to stay healthy.
 The Ventanas Mexico Facebook page is where you will find the latest news on the United States healthcare crisis.

 Of course it’s not all about the money, it’s about a quality of care, right?
-While being the most expensive in the world, the U.S. ranks 37th in the world in quality of car (last among richer countries).
+The U.S. ranks 37th in the world in quality of car (last among richer countries).
 For the third consecutive year, mortality rates in the United are declining.

-If trying to compare between the United and Mexico for quality, you might do better if you looked at the performance in the individual categories that make up the ranking for factors that concern you most, for example, the U.S. ranks 3rd in cancer outcomes but last among developed nations in amputations from diabetes.
+If you are trying to compare between the United and Mexico for quality, you might do better if you looked at the performance in the individual categories that make up the ranking for factors that concern you most, for example, the U.S. ranks 3rd in cancer outcomes but last among developed nations in amputations from diabetes.

 The costs of routine tests, many medicines, doctors’ visits and healthcare, in general, is a fraction of the cost in Mexico compared to the U.S. Surveys show most expats are very pleased with the care they receive in Mexico.
 Dental work in particular is a service you should consider doing in Mexico, even if it's through dental tourism.

 That being said, technology is expensive.
-If an illness or injury requires sophisticated technology, for the best care you might want to go to a major hub such as Monterrey, Mexico City, and Guadalajara, where many excellent specialists are U.S.- trained and facilities are world-class.
+If an illness or injury requires sophisticated technology, for the best care you will want to go to a major hub city such as Monterrey, Mexico City, León and Guadalajara, where many excellent specialists are U.S.- trained and facilities are world-class.

-To be approved for a private insurance healthcare policy, you have to provide proof of residency by providing something like an electric bill in your name.
-Once covered, the monthly premium could be far less in Mexico, but again that depends on whether you are getting a large Obamacare subsidy now.
+To be approved for a private insurance healthcare policy in Mexico, you have to have a Visa Temporal or Resident Visa.
+Once covered, the monthly premium could be far less in Mexico, depending on whether or not you receive an Obamacare subsidy now.
 There are a few differences in how insurance covers you in Mexico, for example how deductibles are calculated, which is by health event, not by year.
 Here is a list of the most expensive drugs and their cost in the U.S. and Mexico (it might blow your mind.)

 Currently, the Affordable Care Act requires Americans to have health insurance or pay a penalty.
 If you spend less than 30 days a year in the U.S., you can file for a waiver, Form 8965.

-Patching together healthcare coverage is probably the thorniest issue you’ll face if considering life in Mexico, especially if you are a part-time expat.
-Even as a full-time resident, you’ll have weighty choices with so many factors at play.
+Patching together healthcare coverage is probably the thorniest issue you will face if considering life in Mexico, especially if you are a part-time expat.
+Even as a full-time resident, you will have weighty choices with many factors at play.
 One example is the purchase of evacuation and repatriation insurance in addition to having IMSS insurance.
 Others feel more comfortable with full coverage by a private Mexican carrier in they are full time residents.
 Your particular health needs, and your budget, will determine your choices.

 The United States